attilagk/monoallelic-brain/projects/bsm/_posts/2017-05-29-vcf-comparisons.md

 ---
 layout: default
-title: "Comparing Callsets: Callers and Referenfe Tissues"
+title: "Comparing Callsets: Callers and Reference Tissues"
 featimg: "venn-caller-neun_mn-snvs-1.png"
 ---

-TODO
+The MuTect2 and Strelka somatic variant callers are used to produced unfiltered and heuristically filtered call sets.
+Two pairwise tissue comparisons are used: (1) NeuN+ vs NeuN- reference or (2) NeuN+ vs muscle reference.
+These result in substantially concordant call sets.